Brooklyn Grandparent’s Rights Lawyer

 There are certain provisions made is the statutes regarding custody and visitation rights.
 Grandparents need to work with a lawyer in their state to establish what these rights are.
 These rights govern visitation, custody arrangement and the venue where such petitions can be filed.
 While many of these statutes are similar across different states, there are statutory provisions that may differ slightly.

 In New York, for instance, the laws that touch on grandparent visitation rights are brief and complex.
 Again, the language used has more legal jargon compared to other states.
 While many grandparents have obtained visitation and even custody rights from New York courts, it is crucial to seek the expertise of a custody and visitation lawyer.
-The general trend is that the courts must establish the best interests of the child.
+The general trend is that the courts must establish the interests of the child.

 Seeking custody rights when the parents are alive